Spread the love

 Olive oil in Castellon

-Another must-buy from the typical food souvenirs in Spain are marinated olives with spices.
-These are an essential part of traditional almuerzo in Valencia and are often served to you as a snack in bars and restaurants.
+Another must-buy from the typical food souvenirs in Spain is marinated olives with spices.
+These are an essential part of the traditional almuerzo in Valencia and are often served as a snack in bars and restaurants.
 My recent favorite is L’Olivateria Olivas Indicas, made by a small local company in Alicante.

 olives spain delicious